Gulf opening up in water bills between England and Scotland.

+Scotland needs investment in Victorian infrastructure and, in a large country much of it with a low population density, the money it raises has to go a long way.
 But this work is already underway.
-Between 2002 and 2018, Scottish Water invested on average nearly 35 per cent more per household than English water companies, according to researchers at Greenwich University.
-Yet most Scots pay much lower charges than their counterparts in England - and money paid to Scottish Water does not go on dividends to shareholders.
+Despite charging lower bills, between 2002 and 2018, Scottish Water invested on average nearly 35 per cent more per household than English water companies, according to researchers at Greenwich University.
+That is essentially because money paid to Scottish Water does not go on dividends to shareholders.
+In England, the water companies have paid £52 billion in dividends to shareholders since 1990.

 So just how did Scotland manage to keep its water supply in public hands during the era of ideological privatisation when other utilities were privatised - gas, electricity, the National Grid, the railways etc?